 - Simple tools for assigning courses to specific users

-- Streamlined approval process for course access requests
+- Easy approval process for course access requests

 Students can request to join courses through the mobile app, and administrators can quickly review and respond to these requests right from the web interface.
 This makes managing course access both secure and hassle-free.